 After just a few days in Cartagena, we took a bus north to Santa Marta, a launching point for Tayrona National Park.
 We skipped the town of Barranquilla although I hear that their streets don’t lie (it’s Sharika’s birthplace.
 Did you know she speaks five languages?).

 As the bus left Cartagena and headed to Santa Marta we passed through endless green fields with cows lazying around, chewing the cud.
 A few of them glanced at us and then continued to gaze into space, pondering the meaning of their existence.

 I saw a little boy, barefoot with dirty clothes, wandering down the middle of a dusty road, sucking on a mango.

 I dozed off for a bit then awoke to a scene outside my window of abject poverty.
 Swampy brackish waters filled with garbage were surrounded by dilapidated homes.
 The walls of the homes only partially shielded the dark interiors from the elements outside.
 Large holes exposed dirt floors.
 A naked child ran out of a doorway which held no door and laughed as a slightly older child wearing only underwear chased him.

 I wondered what it would be like growing up here, surviving in this depressed area.
 How difficult would the road out of this life be?
 I also wondered, with children playing at recess – couldn’t they make a game out of “pick up the trash” or have they just given up?

 I looked up further into the distance and saw my first glimpse of the Sierra Nevada mountains.
 The first mountain we approached was raped by strip mining.
-Further the rest of the mountains still stood majestic with green vegetation.
+Further, the rest of the mountains still stood majestically with green vegetation.
 Feathery clouds graced their tops like the remnants of cotton candy on a stick after all the children have had their sugar high.